bazel-contrib/vscode-bazel/README.md

 Clicking the "Stop" button in the debugger will kill the Bazel process being debugger, allowing you to halt the current build.
 The Bazel server, however, will continue running.

+## Contributing

+If you would like to contribute to the Bazel Visual Studio extension, please refer to the [contribution guidelines](CONTRIBUTING.md) for information about our patch acceptance process and setting up your development environment.